MostAwesomeDude/brismu/src/selb.md

 Excluded Middle -- first appears.
 The bitter truth is that the law of excluded middle is an addition that we optionally use to collapse a rich open world of possibilities into a black-or-white closed world which has many blind spots.

+## Interpreting natural deduction

+Each logic in natural deduction can be used to give judgements, like "P is true."
+Wikipedia lists "P is possibly true," "P is always true," "P is true at a given time," and "P is constructible from the given resources," as other examples in other logics.
+What does relational logic give us?
+Relational logic judgements are of the form "P is true at least once;" we can imagine that a bridi is not just true or false, but true for each of the many possible values that are being related, and that there may be multiple worlds which provide a context in which a statement is true.